|

 logistical or non-logistical solution to gain immediate relief.
 However, most often this simply moves the

-problem – the constraint – to a new area, an area that was previously not aware
+problem – the constraint – to a new area, an area that was previously not

-likely to produce?
+this likely to produce?
 Resistance!
 Rather than have a haphazard step-wise process, it

 is better to develop a system-wide strategy and tactics at the highest level